cardano-foundation/CIPs/CPS-XXXXX/README.md

 ### Centralization and Ecosystem Risks

 Inability to interchange query layer providers results in vendor lock-in.
 Query layer providers are disincentivized to opensource their infrastructure setup or provide a competitive service.
+Dependency on a fixed set of entities to run the infrastructure makes it easier for adversaries to attack dApps by taking over the infrastructure.

 ## Use cases

+- Wallets want to provide their end users with ability to run custom query layer software
+- dApp developers want to avoid vendor lock-in
+- New Cardano infrastructure providers want to join pools of interchangeable query layer suppliers, instead of replicating or deploying one of the many competing products

 ## Goals